AshFoster/whisky-legends/README.md

 - [GitHub](https://github.com/) - used as an online code repository.
 - [Heroku](https://www.heroku.com/) - used for deployment.
 - [Stripe](https://stripe.com/gb) - used for online payment processing.
-- [Amazon Web Services](https://aws.amazon.com/) - used for hosting statc files.
+- [Amazon Web Services](https://aws.amazon.com/) - used for hosting static files.
 - [Google Fonts](https://fonts.google.com/) - for the fonts used throughout the site.
 - [Font Awesome](https://fontawesome.com/) - for the icons used throughout the site.
 - [Colormind](http://colormind.io/) - used to obtain colour palette images.